mangorine/Burgundy/README.md

 little things, example of things to do in the last part: make a method that checks whether you can put a tile in your board (vicinity + building in the same town) after that: Emilie adds a method to implement yellow tile n°1

+# Yellow tiles
+So specific that I hard coded the rule modifications where they applied instead of doing someting generic